tom-andersson/icenet-paper/README.md

 results of the study, 1 TB of space should safely cover the memory requirements from the data downloaded and generated.

+If you run into any issues with this codebase please email me (tomand@bas.ac.uk) or raise an issue.

 ### 0) Preliminary setup

 I use conda for package management.
 If you don't yet